EMANG-KAUST/CentralPressure_PPG/README.md

 ## How to Run

 The application provides interfaces which can help researchers to extract feature vectors using SCSA method, including feature extraction in PPG signals only or in PPG & EEG signals as a whole.
-Network training and predictio interfaces are also provided.
+Network training and prediction interfaces are also provided.

 ### Extract SCSA feature set
 You can extract a feature vector from a certain PPG segment (i.e. a heart beat interval) with the following command.